rust-cli/book/src/in-depth/human-communication.md

 (Some applications that lean towards a more quiet output style might only show warnings and errors by default.)

+Additionally,
-Additionally, it's always a good idea to use similar prefixes and sentence structure across log messages, making it easy to `grep` or filter for them.
+it's always a good idea to use similar prefixes and sentence structure across log messages, making it easy to use a tool like `grep` to filter for them.
 A message should provide enough context by itself to be useful in a filtered log while not being *too* verbose at the same time.

 [log-levels]: https://docs.rs/log/0.4.4/log/enum.Level.html